 - a.
 All formal school closings and delays will be shared with families using our School Messenger call systems. - b.
 A "NO SCHOOL" announcement for your town/city does not automatically mean MRVTHS has no school.
 Listen for the MRVTHS announcement.
-Parents/guardians and students should use their own judgment concerning a bus that is late due to inclement weather. - b.
-Cancellations are posted on our web site. - c.
+Parents/guardians and students should use their own judgment concerning a bus that is late due to inclement weather. - c.
+All students, even student drivers have the option to take the bus to school, please be mindful of delayed bus routes due to road conditions during inclement weather. - d.
+Cancellations are posted on our website, social media and news stations. - e.
 Students/Staff will be notified via MRVTHS's automated phone system.